charleskoffler/clprolf/docs/official/clprolf_insights.md

 * **Eclipse** (open as Java files)
 * **Notepad++** (set language to Java)
 * Any other editor with Java syntax highlighting.

-Generated Java code can also be formatted with standard IDE features.
-For example, in Eclipse: right-click the generated file → *Source* → *Format*.

 The **Clprolf framework for Java** integrates fully with the Java ecosystem: